getml/getml-relbench/README.md

    * We´ll review your PR and add feedback and suggestions where we see fit.
    * Your PR will be merged into the main branch if it meets the criteria and successfully addresses our feedback.
 7. **After merging the PR**
-   * You will receive a €100 voucher as a thank you for your contribution.
-   * You will receive public credit for your submission, and your name will be tied to it.
-   * You will receive a notable mention in any follow-up studies or publications related to this challenge.
+   * In order that the correct person receives the [reward](#rewards--recognition) without the contributer having to share their email publically, follow these steps.
+   * Use our [tool](https://getml.com/relbench/encrypt) to encrypt your email address.
+   * Post your encrypted email address in the PR.
+This way we can keep your email address private and verify the receiver.
+   * Get in touch with us on [Discord](https://discord.gg/B4cC9uZHdx) or write us an [email](mailto://support@getml.com) if you need any assistance.

 ### Rewards & Recognition

-1.  €100 Gift Card: A €100 gift card for each successfully merged notebook that beats at least one baseline.
+1. Receive a €100 gift for each successfully merged notebook that beats at least one baseline.
-2. Community Spotlight: We'll announce your contribution on our communication channels, only if you agree.
+2. We'll happily connect your name and socials with the result on our communication channels, once you agree.

 ## Get Started with getML FastProp

 We've prepared two example notebooks to help you get started:

-* [`hm-churn.ipynb`](https://github.com/getml/getml-relbench/blob/main/hm-churn.ipynb): A classification example using the H&M dataset, showcasing how to predict customer churn.
+* [`hm-churn.ipynb`](https://github.com/getml/getml-relbench/blob/main/hm-churn.ipynb): A classification example using the H&M dataset, showcasing how to predict customer churn
-* [`hm-item.ipynb`](https://github.com/getml/getml-relbench/blob/2-benchmark-challenge/hm-item.ipynb): A regression example using the H&M dataset, demonstrating how to forecast item sales using FastProp together with LightGBM and Optuna.
+* [`hm-item.ipynb`](https://github.com/getml/getml-relbench/blob/2-benchmark-challenge/hm-item.ipynb): A regression example using the H&M dataset, demonstrating how to forecast item sales using FastProp together with LightGBM and Optuna

 These notebooks provide a practical introduction to the getML workflow, from data loading and preprocessing to pipeline construction and evaluation.